TN003: Mapping of Windows Handles to Objects

-Windows objects are normally represented by HANDLEs.
-The MFC classes wrap Windows object handles with C++ objects.
-The handle wrapping functions of the MFC class library provide a way to find the C++ object that is wrapping the Windows object with a particular handle.
-There are times when a Windows object does not have a C++ wrapper object, however, and at these times a temporary object is created to act as the C++ wrapper.
+Windows objects are typically represented by various HANDLE objects The MFC classes wrap Windows object handles with C++ objects.
+The handle wrapping functions of the MFC class library let you find the C++ object that is wrapping the Windows object that has a particular handle.
+However, sometimes an object does not have a C++ wrapper object and at these times the system creates a temporary object to act as the C++ wrapper.

-The Windows objects that use handle maps are:
+The Windows objects that use handle maps are as follows:

-Given a handle to any of these objects, you can find the MFC object that wraps the handle by calling the static member function FromHandle.
-For example, given an HWND called hWnd:
+Given a handle to any one of these objects, you can find the MFC object that wraps the handle by calling the static method

-Given a newly created handle-wrapper object and a handle to a Windows object, you can associate the two by calling Attach.
-For example:
+Given a newly created handle-wrapper object and a handle to a Windows object, you can associate the two by calling the

 CWnd myWnd; myWnd.Attach(hWnd);

 Both temporary and permanent objects are maintained on a per-thread basis.
-That is, one thread cannot access another threads C++ wrapper objects, regardless of whether it is temporary or permanent.
-As stated above, temporary objects are deleted when the thread which that temporary object belongs enters OnIdle.
+That is, one thread cannot access another thread's C++ wrapper objects, regardless of whether it is temporary or permanent.

 To pass these objects from one thread to another, always send them as their native